 Until recently that was all she remembered of the scene-the burn.
 Thirty years later, lotioning her hands, she remembered more.
 Before the pop of hot fat.
 Checking on May, looking into her box of junk and seeing packets of last New Year's cocktail napkins, swizzle sticks, paper hats and a stack of menus.
 Hearing her say "I have to put these away."
-That afternoon the new equipment disappeared to be found later in the attic-L's form of comment better than speech.
+That afternoon the new equipment disappeared to be found later in the attic-L's final, wordless comment.
 Now Heed was convinced that May's particular junk box was still there-in the attic.
 Fifty menus must have been in it.
 Prepared weekly, daily or monthly, depending on L's whims, each menu had a date signaling the freshness of the food, its home cooked accuracy.
-If the fat hit her hand in 1964 or 5, when May, reacting in terror to Mississippi or Watts, had to be followed and watched to retrieve needed items, then the menus she was storing were ten years beyond the 1955 one accepted as Bill Cosey's only will and testament.
+If the fat hit her hand in 1964 or 5, when May, reacting in terror to Mississippi or Watts, had to be followed to retrieve needed items, then the menus she was storing were prepared seven years later than the 1958 one accepted as Bill Cosey's only will and testament.
 There would be a lot of un-tampered menus in that box.
 Only one was needed.
 That, a larcenous heart and a young, steady hand that could write script.

-Good old, May.
+Good old May.
 Years of cunning, decades of crazy-both equaled the simplemindedness that might just save the day.
 If she were alive it would kill her.
-Again.
-Because before her real death she was already a ghost, floating through the rooms, wafting over the grounds, lighting search fires by the sea, steadily burying evidence of a life the Revolution wanted to deprive her of.
+Before her real death she was already a minstrel show spook, floating through the rooms, flapping over the grounds, hiding behind doors until it was safe to bury evidence of a life the Revolution wanted to deprive her of.
 Yet she might rest easily now since when she died in 1976, her beloved death penalty was back in style and she had out lived the Revolution.
-Her ghost though, still packing, was alive and gaining strength.
+Her ghost though, helmeted and packing, was alive and gaining strength.